Cherchercher/ILoveZappo/README.md

 Zappos Intern Application

 ##Intro:
-    &nbsp;ZappoLove is to build an app that takes input from the user as a search query and returns a list of items with the Zappos Rest API.
+   ZappoLove is to build an app that takes input from the user as a search query and returns a list of items with the Zappos Rest API.
     Then user can click on a product of their choie and add it to cart with the option to reverse the action.

 ##Part II:
-&nbsp;Databinding for the product page
+Databinding for the product page <br />
-&nbsp;Animation with SplashScreen and Floating Action Button &nbsp;Following Material Design guidelines
+Animation with SplashScreen and Floating Action Button<br />
+Following Material Design guidelines<br />
-   * floating action button(margins, depth)
+   * floating action button(margins, depth)<br />
-   * primary color, accent color
+   * primary color, accent color<br />
-&nbsp;Well handled configuration changes
+Well handled configuration changes<br />
-   * onCreate()
+   * onCreate()<br />
-   * onClick, onInputChange Listeners
+   * onClick, onInputChange Listeners<br />
-&nbsp;Using retrofit to handle REST requests
+Using retrofit to handle REST requests<br />

 ##Upadate(s):
   &nbsp;Feb 9: Add handler to Timer to avoid re-initializing timer and memory leaks(http://www.mopri.de/2010/android-memory-leaks/).